csci141/Labs/202610/Lab 5 student materials/writeup/lab5.md

 * -1 point: Author, date, and program description comment at the top of the file is missing
 * -1 point: inadequate or inappropriate use of comments, poor variable naming, or other coding style issues
 * -1 point: `draw_snowflake` does not make use of `draw_polygon`
+* -1 point: turning in a .eps file instead of a .png

 [^1]: I didn't call it `sum` because that's already the name of a builtin function; it's syntactically valid to create a variable with that name, but it "hides" the builtin function so you can't use it anymore because `sum` now refers to a variable.
 It's good practice to avoid this sort of "hiding" of built-in functions.